 4. Add Support Systems for Teachers and Staff

-These sessions usually follow one of two routes: an entire staff presentation that focuses on self-care where individuals are paired up to build a deeper connection and help one another practice their self-care goals, and a session on managing in-the-moment stress.
+These sessions usually follow one of two routes: an entire staff presentation focusing on self-care where individuals are paired up to build a deeper connection and help one another practice their self-care goals, and a session on managing in-the-moment stress.
 The best thing that comes out of these sessions is the very human feeling of connectedness and belonging.

 PTAs and PTOs Can Help as Well

 PTAs and PTOs are vital aspects of the educational system and can support teachers.
 As a PTA or PTO, your first course of action should be communicating with teachers and determining their current needs, as this will give you a sense of direction.
 Then, based on the responses you’ve garnered, your organization should offer well-being offerings such as yoga, meditation, coaching, or self-care applications.